lev-stas/devman_project_status/README.md

 ## Check DevMan project status
 This project creates telegram bot which notifies when your project is checked by DevMav expert.

-#### Dependences
+#### Dependencies
 You need Python3 interpreter to use this script.
-All needed dependences are included in requirements.txt file.
+All needed dependencies are included in requirements.txt file.
 Use
 ```
 pip install -r requirements.txt
 ```